Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Limited storage capacity

-• Requires lifting lid (less convenient than drawers)
+• Requires lifting the lid (less convenient than drawers)

-• Top not ideal for placing items (takes up surface)
+• The top is not ideal for placing items (takes up surface)

 • Can show wear on upholstery